piepert/grape-suite/src/exercise.typ

     "example": [Example],
 )

-#let otype = type // should have called the argument "type"...
+#let otype = type // should not have called the argument "type"...
 #let project(
     no: none,